 This segment must have taken place after 1874, when Bringing in the Sheaves was written.

 Dobbs is pretty hopeless on the bugle, but he's Don Brewer-level competent on that drum.
-He would later prove to be a talented flutist in That's Show Biz and would reprise his drumming on What Are You Doing After the Massacre? and That's Show Biz.
+He would later prove to be a talented flutist in That's Show Biz and would reprise his drumming on What Are You Doing After the Massacre?
 Enough to make you think the army should consider a switch from brass instrument to woodwind, just this once.

 NUMBER OF TIMES O'ROURKE COULD HAVE BEEN TRIED FOR TREASON:

 Once.
 As mentioned above, Lily O'Reilly certainly could have hung that business agreement with Wild Eagle over his head had she wanted to.
 She must have really taken a shine to the Sarge.
 Maybe she heard the rumors....